nasa/astrobee/scripts/docker/readme.md

 If you've made changes to ARS, here's how to figure out what `build.sh` target to specify:

-- Most commonly, you can build `astrobee_quick`.
-This should rebuild the ARS instance within your container to reflect your changes, taking advantage of cached results from the most recent build of the `astrobee` image to speed up compilation.
+- `astrobee_quick`: This is the most common target.
+It rebuilds the ARS instance within your container to reflect your changes, taking advantage of cached results from the most recent build of the `astrobee` image to speed up compilation.
 The ARS build system is designed to detect when cached results need to be rebuilt by comparing file timestamps.
 However, the detection is not perfect in all cases, and invalid cache contents can occasionally cause build errors.
-- You would most likely build the `astrobee` target when building `astrobee_quick` generates errors that might be due to invalid cache contents.
+- `astrobee`: You can use this target when building `astrobee_quick` generates errors that might be due to invalid cache contents.
 Because building `astrobee` starts from the `astrobee_base` image with no previous ARS compilation results, building it effectively clears the cache.
-Another good use for the `astrobee` target is in continuous integration workflows where we want to have strict configuration management to make the output products more deterministic.
+It is also used in continuous integration workflows where we want to have strict configuration management to make the output products more deterministic.
-- As an external developer, you generally shouldn't need to build the `astrobee_base` target.
-That's a good thing, because building the external libraries from source typically takes hours.
+- `astrobee_base`: As an external developer, you generally shouldn't need to build this target.
+That's good, because building the external libraries from source typically takes hours.
 As a NASA-internal developer, you may rarely need to build `astrobee_base` if you are modifying `astrobee_base.Dockerfile` to install new external dependencies needed by the `develop` and `master` branches.
-- The `test_astrobee` target is most commonly used in continuous integration workflows to check that software changes didn't introduce errors.
-Because it always runs on top of the `astrobee` image, the test results will not reflect any changes that you compiled only by building `astrobee_quick`.
+- `test_astrobee`: This target is mostly used in continuous integration workflows.
+Something to watch out for: because it always runs on top of the `astrobee` image, the test results will not reflect any changes that you compiled only by building `astrobee_quick`.
 You can manually run the same tests in the `astrobee_quick` container like this:
+    ```bash

-    $ ./scripts/docker/run.sh -i "quick-" -- bash  # enter astrobee_quick container
+    host$ ./scripts/docker/run.sh -i "quick-" -- bash
-    # /src/astrobee/src/scripts/run_tests.sh
+    docker# /src/astrobee/src/scripts/run_tests.sh
+    ```

 In order to execute each of these build stages, `build.sh` invokes `docker build` on the corresponding `Dockerfile` in the `scripts/docker` folder, such as `astrobee_base.Dockerfile`.
 These files can give you insight into the detailed build steps at each stage.